Redocly/redocly-cli/docs/index.md

 ```

 :::info Note
-Please note that the definitions above are not complete and are used as demonstration for you to grab the basic idea of the multi-file approach.
+Please note that the definitions above are not complete and are used as a demonstration for you to grasp the basic idea of the multi-file approach.
 :::

 The problem with the multi-file approach is that many existing tools offer multi-file support as the only feature, meaning that you will have yet another tool to install and maintain.
 OpenAPI CLI has a strong advantage here over other tools, as it bundles files automatically and it's just one of the powerful features it provides you with.

 ### Linting and extensibility

 Linting is associated with _extensibility_.
-Linting is used to ensure that your OpenAPI definition is clear and doesn't contain junk information.
-To instruct OpenAPI CLI what's junk and what's not you use either built-in or custom rules or the combination of both.
-With these rules, you ensure that the OpenAPI documents are consistent and correct as well as follow a specific API design standard/style.
-Furthermore, custom rules can help you extend the basic functionality to cover specific use-cases depending on the specification of your API definitions.
+Linting is used to ensure that your OpenAPI definition is clear and doesn't contain errors or quality issues.
+To instruct OpenAPI CLI how to detect those issues, you use either built-in or custom rules, or the combination of both.
+With these rules, you ensure that the OpenAPI documents are consistent, correct, and follow a specific API design standard or style.
+Furthermore, custom rules can help you extend the basic functionality to cover specific use-cases that your API definitions need to accommodate.
 Using rule-based linting is especially useful when you follow the design-first API development approach.

 ## Installation and usage